About Junk Mailer

 Goochus is the creator of Junk Mailer.
 This page is the main public page on the site that connects Goochus directly to Junk Mailer and its development.

 Goochus created Junk Mailer as a more useful answer to the older “junk mail” concept.
-Instead of random clutter, the direction here is a topic-based inbox tool built around user-selected interests, dedicated email use, and a feed-style email experience.
+Instead of random clutter, the direction here is a personal-use topic-based inbox utility built around user-selected interests, dedicated email use, and a feed-style email experience.

 The creator identity behind Junk Mailer is intentionally tied to online building, digital product creation, and internet-first experimentation.
 Junk Mailer is one of the projects created under that umbrella, and Goochus is the creator responsible for the product’s concept, direction, and development.